-It is important to point out that, especially in an age of ever-increasing technical capabilities for testing and detection, it is not realistic to suggest that commercial seed producers can guarantee zero presence of GE material in non-GE or organic seed varieties.
-Technical consideration of seed purity issues is likely to take place in discussions by another USDA committee, the National Genetic Resources Advisory Council, or NGRAC.
+It is important to point out that, especially in an age of ever-increasing technical capabilities for testing and detection, it is not realistic to suggest that commercial seed producers [CB: for an outcrossing crop like corn or alfalfa] can guarantee zero presence of [GE material in non-GE or organic seed][AO, KK: unintended genetics in otherwise identity preserved seed] varieties [CB: , especially after widespread commercial planting of GE cultivars].
+Technical consideration of seed purity issues is likely to take place in discussions by [another USDA committee,][AO, KK: other USDA committees, including] the National Genetic Resources Advisory Council (NGRAC).
 However, the marketplace and the biological realities of crop production set boundary conditions for what is achievable.
-But the overall fact remains: special attention by industry to unintended GE presence in seeds destined to produce crops for GE-sensitive markets is crucial.
+But the overall fact remains: special attention by industry to unintended [GE][AO, KK: DELETE] presence in seeds destined to produce crops for [GE-sensitive][AO, KK: IP specialty] markets is [crucial][AO, KK: important].

-Seed industry representatives on the AC21 have spoken of the industry’s ongoing commitment for ensuring that quality seed continues to be available to organic, non-biotech growers and biotech growers.
-There are a number of tools used by industry to help this commitment, including the use of field isolation “pinning maps” the use of contracts, seed quality management systems, and grower communication about planting areas.
+Seed industry representatives on the AC21 have spoken of the industry’s ongoing commitment for ensuring that quality seed continues to be available to organic, [non-biotech growers and biotech][AO, KK: conventional, biotech, and IP] growers [CB: , and that the supply of such seed will grow in step with demand].
+There are a number of tools used by industry to help this commitment, including the use of field isolation “pinning maps,” the use of contracts, seed quality management systems, and grower communication about planting areas.
 In addition, tracking, recordkeeping, testing and other measures with appropriate management systems are essential parts of seed product development and the commercial life cycle to address quality assurance and seed product integrity.

 While seed purity issues have been highlighted here, it is also important to note that most identity-preserved production is intended to fill niche markets and producers for those markets may not have access to the range of locally adapted seed options for their production that commodity producers may have.
 Some AC21 members have noted such constraints for their own production.

-It is important that industry devote resources to ensuring that there is an adequate range of high quality locally adapted seed varieties using elite germplasm available to serve these producers, including those who produce for GE-sensitive markets.
-USDA can help industry identify market needs.
+It is important that [industry][AO, KK: the agricultural community] devote resources to ensuring that there is an adequate range of high quality locally adapted seed varieties using elite germplasm available to serve these producers, including those who produce for [GE-sensitive][AO, KK: IP specialty] markets.
+USDA can help [industry][AO, KK: the agricultural community] identify market needs.
 Ultimately, however, the seed industry must operate in a marketplace that responds to grower preferences and to demand.

 Recommendation IV.

-USDA should recommit to maintaining the highest purity in its germplasm banks.
-USDA should also work with seed suppliers to ensure that a diverse and high quality commercial seed supply exists that meets the needs of all farmers, including those supplying products to GE-sensitive customers.
+USDA should recommit to maintaining the [highest purity][AO, KK: viability and original genetic diversity present] in its germplasm banks.
+USDA should also work with seed suppliers to ensure that a diverse and high quality commercial seed supply exists that meets the needs of all farmers[, including those supplying products to GE-sensitive customers][AO, KK: DELETE].